-Prep Your Kiddo
+1. Prep Your Kiddo

-- Order the Disney Parks Vacation Planning video and watching it with your child.
+- Order the Disney Parks Vacation Planning video on their website and watch it with your child.
 This will give them an overview of the shows, rides and attractions inside each park.

-Pack a Preschool Bag
+3. Pack a Preschool Bag

 Be sure to take in everything your preschooler will need for the day.
 My 4-year old likes to wear his own little backpack, filled with necessities.
 I toss in an extra pair of clothes, a few snacks, sunscreen, hat and sunglasses.
 If you are staying into the night, grab a few glow in the dark treats (like bracelets or wands) from the dollar store pre-trip for your preschooler to wear.
 Easier to spot them in the dark and they love the glow, of course!

 Before your visit, measure your preschooler while they’re wearing the shoes they’ll wear on the trip.
-From here, check their height against the online height restrictions for each ride.
+From here, check their height with the height restrictions for each ride.
 Don’t promise a ride on Splash Mountain until you can be sure that your preschooler is tall enough to ride!
 At Walt Disney World you can sort the attractions by height.
 Here is a list of the Disneyland height requirements.